Incumbent Sean Chu defeats DJ Kelly by 52 votes in Ward 4, Kelly calls for recount

 Chu received 12,422 votes (43 per cent) while Kelly received 12,370 (42 per cent).
 Angela McIntyre finished third with 3,383 votes (12 per cent).

-A winner was not declared on election night due to technical issues with the memory sticks of two tabulators.
+A winner was not declared on election night due to technical issues with two tabulators.
 The results from the two stations were manually entered Tuesday morning.

 According to Elections Calgary, the marked ballots from the two stations will also be re-tabulated to "ensure transparency and integrity of the process."